kormax/apple-enhanced-contactless-polling/README.md

 After that, press a button on a device, traces will be downloaded and can be viewed with a `hf 14a list` command.
 You'll know which ones are the ones.

 Some other devices might also be able to sniff the frames, but due to a lack of personal experience I cannot recommend any.

+### Analysing pass files

+The second way of retreiving useful information could be pkpass file analysis.
+There are two known ways of getting those files:
+1. Jailbreaking your iPhone and looking into wallet app data;
+2. Adding a card to a Mac, and accessing its info from the wallet directory:
+   1. Go to "~/Library/Passes/Cards/" directory.
+   2. Click on any .pkpass, select "Show Package Contents"
+   3. Open the "pass.json" file.
+   4. Inside the file, search for keywords `tci`, `openloop`, `ecp`, `transit`, `automatic`, `selection`, `express`, as in example:
+      ```
+      {
+        "formatVersion":1,
+        "passTypeIdentifier":"paymentpass.com.apple",
+        "teamIdentifier":"Apple Inc.",
+        "paymentApplications":[
+          {
+              "secureElementIdentifier":"133713371337",
+              "applicationIdentifier":"69696969696969696969",
+              "applicationDescription":"Mastercard",
+              "defaultPaymentApplication":true,
+              "supportsOptionalAuthentication":1,
+              "automaticSelectionCriteria":[
+                  {
+                      "type":"ecp.2.open_loop",
+                      "supportsExpress":true,
+                      "openLoopExpressMask":"0800000000"
+                  }
+              ],
+              "supportedTransitNetworkIdentifiers":[],
+          }
+        ]
+      }
+      ```
+      <sub>Other fields removed to reduce space taken</sub>
+      Here we see that a Mastercard has automatic selection creteria `0800000000` which corresponds to `00001000` in binary for the first byte of transit data mask.
+      Other cards can be analysed the same way.

 # Notes